 - Relies heavily upon abductive inference from an appeal to authority or at best, established prior art.

 Examples: Politician, TV gadget-sales personality, weight-loss celebrity, nutritional supplement expert, football or basketball fan.

 Type II: Semantic Expertise

-The semantics expert is an advisor regarding the terminology or history surrounding a subject – features of academic knowledge which are not generally known on the part of the average individual.
+The semantics expert is an advisor regarding the terminology, heuristic, or history surrounding a subject – features of academic knowledge which are not generally known on the part of the average individual.
 Often this involves intimidation of others by means of specialized language concealing a shallow grasp of true subject dynamics, overly-complex formulas and heuristics used to represent otherwise simple principles, while name-dropping a list of prior art practitioners.
 Though less common, huckster play can be introduced as well – usually in the form of agency, corrupt data-only science, or fake forms of skepticism.